zephyrproject-rtos/zephyr/doc/tools/west/index.rst

 * Enforcement of modularization of the components
 * Out-of-tree development based on subsets of the supported boards and SoCs

+See :ref:`west-multi-repo` for a detailed explanation of west's handling of multiple repository management.

 Command-line interface
 ======================